fwessels/simdcsv/README.md

 **Experimental**

-Investigate whether 2 stage design approach used by simdjson can also speed up CSV parsing.
+Investigate whether 2 stage design approach used by [simdjson-go](https://github.com/minio/simdjson-go) can also speed up CSV parsing.